kensanata/just-halberds/Knives.md

 **Companion**: A young apprentice looking to learn from you, or a talking animal such as a cat, an owl, or a raven.
 If your companion is human, roll the six attributes (2d6 each for Strength, Dexterity, Endurance, Intelligence, Education, and Status).
-They gain skills, just like you.
-If they surpass you in your best skill, they leave.
+They gain talents, just like you.
+If they surpass you in your best talent, they leave.

 **Dog**: You find a loyal friend.
 Damage 2d6; Endurance 3d6; Life 2d6.
 Dogs require food.